 CND The Commission on Narcotic Drugs of the Economic and Social Council of the United Nations.
 Expert Committee In this document, "the Expert Committee" refers to the WHO Expert Committee on Drug Dependence.
 The First World Health Assembly decided in 1948, by resolution WHA1.25, to establish the Expert Committee on Habit-Forming Drugs which, since its sixteenth meeting (1968), is named Expert Committee on Drug Dependence.

-1 See also Appendix 2.

 INCB The International Narcotics Control Board established by the Single Convention on Narcotic Drugs, 1961, and that Convention as amended by the 1972 Protocol Amending the Single Convention on Narcotic Drugs, 1961.
 Member State A State which is a Member of WHO.
-Narcotic drug Any of the substances in Schedules I and II of the Single Convention on Narcotic Drugs, 1961, as amended by the 1972 Protocol Amending the Single Convention on Narcotic Drugs.
+Narcotic drug Any of the substances in Schedules I and II of the Single Convention on Narcotic Drugs, 1961, as amended by the 1972 Protocol amending the Single Convention on Narcotic Drugs, whether natural or synthetic.
 Notification A formal communication addressed to the Secretary-General of the United Nations by a Party to an international drug control convention or by WHO, or by the Secretary-General of the United Nations to a Party to an international drug control convention or to WHO.
 In the context of the present guidelines, reference to a notification means a notification relating to the scheduling of a substance under the provisions of either Article 3 of the Single Convention or Articles 2 and 3 of the Convention on Psychotropic Substances.
-Party A State which has become a Party to an international drug control convention, through signature, ratification, accession, or succession.
-Psychoactive substance Any substance, natural or synthetic, or any natural substance material, which has psychoactive properties.
-Psychotropic substance Any substance, natural or synthetic, or any natural substance material in Schedules I, II, III or IV of the Convention on Psychotropic Substances, 1971.
-Secretariat The Secretariat of WHO.
+Notification Party United Nations by a Party to an international drug control convention or by WHO, or by the Secretary-General of the United Nations to a Party to an international drug control convention or to WHO.
+In the context of the present guidelines, reference to a notification means a notification relating to the scheduling of a substance under the provisions of either Article 3 of the Single Convention or Articles 2 United Nations by a Party to an international drug control convention or by WHO, or by the Secretary-General of the United Nations to a Party to an international drug control convention or to WHO.
+In the context of the present guidelines, reference to a notification means a notification relating to the scheduling of a substance under the provisions of either Article 3 of the Single Convention or Articles 2 and 3 of the Convention on Psychotropic Substances.
+A State which has become a Party to an international drug control Party United Nations by a Party to an international drug control convention or by WHO, or by the Secretary-General of the United Nations to a Party to an international drug control convention or to WHO.
+In the context of the present guidelines, reference to a notification means a notification relating to the scheduling of a substance under the provisions of either Article 3 of the Single Convention or Articles 2 and 3 of the Convention on Psychotropic Substances.A State which has become a Party to an international drug control convention, through signature, ratification, accession, or succession.Any substance, natural or synthetic, or any natural substance material,

 The 1961 Convention Single Convention on Narcotic Drugs, 1961, as amended by the 1972 Protocol.
 The 1971 Convention Convention on Psychotropic Substances, 1971.
 The 1988 Convention United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, 1988.
-UNODC United Nations Office on Drugs and Crime WHO Expert Committee WHO Regulations for Expert Advisory Panels and Committees, adopted by the Health Assembly in resolution WHA35.10 as amended by resolutions WHA49.29, WHA53.8 and WHA55.24 and decision WHA45(10).
+UNODC United Nations Office on Drugs and Crime.